Updated November 2023

 Monferrato Rosso: “Forgotten and Wild” in Piedmont

-In Northwestern Italy, Piedmont has global recognition for the robust wines of Barolo and Barbaresco.
-These powerhouses comprise 100% Nebbiolo, with high acidity and tannin, making both extremely food-friendly.
+In Northwestern Italy, Piedmont is globally recognized for its robust Barolo and Barbaresco wines.
+These powerhouses comprise 100% Nebbiolo, with high acidity and tannin, making both exceptionally food-friendly.
 However, these wines can be tough to enjoy in the hot summer sun.
 Therefore, if you are looking for a wine that has the tannic structure to stand up to barbecue but is still juicy and chillable, look to the widely undiscovered wines of Monferrato Rosso.

 Monferrato is a laid-back version of Barolo, drawing young winemakers like Summer Wolff to the region.
 “While we find ourselves lucky enough to be making wine in one of the best regions in the world, we are in the ‘forgotten and wild’ part of Piedmont,” says Wolff.
 “Land is still incredibly affordable, the pace of life is slow and simple, and farming organically is just how things have always been done.”